“Medicaid to Schools” Top 10 Audit Findings

 Result – Districts are still responsible.
 Districts cannot bill for services that are being provided at the placement or, if billed, the state will recoup.

 Action – IEP teams, placement teams, OOD Coordinators and Directors must ensure good communication between the LEA and the facility to make sure all ordered services, especially those that are part of the program are ordered in IEPs and that all documentation requirements of the Program are met.

 Example – As part of an OOD program, students are provided a one-to-one aide to reinforce behavioral objectives and plans; however, the IEP does not indicate Rehabilitative Assistance services.
 Even though it may be a recognized part of the OOD program, the district cannot bill for Rehabilitative Assistance unless the IEP is amended to include this service.

 Action – 1) School attendance secretaries must communicate unexpected days off to MSB monthly.
 2) Practitioners must pay close attention to filling out their forms to make sure units are not indicated on days when students are not receiving services.
-3) Special Education staff must report to MSB when children come into a district or leave a district.
+3) Special Education staff must report to MSB when children enroll with a district or leave a district.
 4) Practitioners must remove names of students from the caseload on transaction logs when those students are no longer receiving services in the billing district.

 - Services are not considered “ordered” but rather “allowed” in the IEP.

 Result – The state may recoup money due to IEP language merely suggesting that a service “may” take place versus “will” be provided as needed or for scheduled times each week.

 Action – Avoid using language such as “student may access…;” rather, what, who and why questions should be addressed with regards to what the service is and who WILL provide the service.
 Also, indicate frequency and duration in place of “as needed.”
 A good rationale as to why a child needs a covered service in relationship to the disability is also crucial.

 - Districts are not including orders for assessments in IEPs.